gkwa/refinedrobin/src/config/prompt-templates.md

 > I need to fetch the actual article content from the URL you provided...

 That information is redundant and only clutters our conversation

+Also, please generate a title for this thread in under 20 words and don't use characters in this list: ":" "/" and output in a format like this:

+CLAUDE_THREAD_TITLE: {title}